Give Back this New Year: Volunteer Projects in Your Community

 If you've still not used that TEFL you studied for in a post-uni meltdown, put it to good use with a charity like CARAS (community action for refugees and asylum seekers).
 They do a stellar job supporting people of refugee and asylum-seeking background who live in South West London.

 They are often looking for qualified, volunteer English teachers to teach adults and children.
 If that's not you, try their youth clubs, day trips out, women's drop-in centres and advocacy support.

 Reduce food waste and feed some folk

 Food waste plain sucks, especially when so many Londoners are hungry.
 Join the good fight by volunteering with Food Cycle.
 It works by taking surplus food from supermarkets, setting up in spare kitchen spaces and making tasty, nutritious meals.
 These go to people at risk of food poverty and social isolation.

 According to the charity, UK supermarkets throw away 400,000 tonnes of food every year, so there's plenty to go around.
-Ideal for the three course meal they're planning for Christmas day!

 Make a friend, end social isolation

 Cities are notoriously solitary places, with loneliness sited as a main catalyst for mental health issues and even premature death among older people and disabled adults.